 Cameras and other equipment for your use.
-We recommend you bring your own camera, with a small selection of lenses if appropriate, a tripod or stabiliser, flashlight and suitable clothing for all weathers, including robust footwear.
-Either a laptop or external hard-drive to store images is essential.
+We recommend you bring your own camera, with a small selection of lenses if appropriate and suitable clothing for all weathers, including robust footwear.
+A laptop for editing is desirable and and external hard-drive to store images is recommended.

 Your personal insurance.
-Easdale Experiences, who are facilitating the courses, have all the necessary insurance policies in place for your protection, however, we recommend you have your own travel and personal insurance in the event that you are unable to attend the course after booking, are delayed in your arrival/departure or that your equipment becomes faulty or damaged.
+Easdale Experiences, who are facilitating the courses, have all the necessary insurance policies in place for your protection, however, we recommend you have your own travel and personal insurance in the event that you are unable to attend the course after booking, are delayed in your arrival/departure or that your equipment becomes faulty or damaged or lost.

 “Thank you for organising such an enjoyable and stimulating trip, and for all the patient teaching and encouragement that you and Adam offered.”MD, Manchester